fengyingxin/MSc-Thesis/README.md

 ### Image prompt (Image control X-Mesh)
 Here are suggestions for image prompts and example images can be found in `XMeshimg/prompt_image`:
-1. The object should be complete and and take up the majority of the image.
+1. The object should be complete and take up the majority of the image.
-2. Choose image from the representative angle (e.g. the front view of a building) to give more useful control.
+2. Choose the image from a representative angle (e.g. the front view of a building) to give more useful control.
 3. Avoid the presence of barriers or irrelevant features.
 4. The image should be high enough in resolution and square (512*512 is ideal).

 ### Text prompt (Combination of X-Mesh and Text2Tex)
 Here are suggestions for text prompts and example texts can be found in `Combination/prompt_text.txt`:
-1. Specify details, like type of the building, size, colour and material of key parts, additional features and the overall style.
+1. Specify details, like the type of the building, size, colour and material of key parts, additional features and the overall style.
 2. If needed, add keywords for more realistic style images, like 'unreal engine' or 'DSLR photo'.
 3. If needed, add keywords to get the complete architecture from the outside, like 'zoom-out' or 'exterior'.